 also : the estate or interest held by one for a term.

 Accordingly, the only logical interpretation and result is that when an association restricts the length of time that a lot may be: (1) occupied but not by the owner, if the lot is not owned by an entity, regardless of whether the owner receives rent, or (2) occupied and owned by an entity, regardless of whether the owner receives rent, the association must do so in the recorded CC&Rs and must grant exceptions.
-But, when an association requires a minimum length of time that a lot may be rented in the typical sense of the word, that is, occupied but not by the owner and for which the owner receives rent, the association can do so in the rules (or presumably in the recorded CC&Rs) and without any exceptions.
+But, when an association requires a minimum length of time that a lot may be rented in the typical sense of the word "rented," that is, occupied but not by the owner and in exchange for rent, the association can do so in the rules (or presumably in the recorded CC&Rs) and without any exceptions.
+So, an association may adopt a rule that requires a minimum length of time that a lot may be "rented" (occupied but not by the owner and in exchange for rent) and without any exceptions.

 As a collateral matter, a person might argue that the use of the word “term” includes the plural “terms,” (as in “an association may create restrictions on the terms of rentals,” rather than “on the term of rentals”) so that “term” actually means “provisions that determine the nature and scope of an agreement” (such as a lease), which is the definition of “terms” and is a very different definition than that of “term.”